-Female Genital Mutilation/Cutting (FGM/C) is an ancient practice that remains a deeply rooted tradition in 29 countries of Sub-Saharan Africa, part of the Middle East (Iraqi Kurdistan, Yemen) and Asia (Indonesia, Malaysia).
-Today, the local becomes global, and the practice is also widespread within the African diaspora worldwide.
+Female Genital Mutilation/Cutting (FGM/C) is an ancient practice that remains a deeply rooted tradition in 30 countries of Sub-Saharan Africa, part of the Middle East (Iraqi Kurdistan, Yemen) and Asia (Indonesia, Malaysia).
+Today, the local becomes global, and the practice is widespread within the African diaspora worldwide.

 FGM/C is still driven by deep-seated traditional beliefs.
 Mothers and grandmothers insist on excising their daughters and grand-daughters to prepare them for eligibility of marriage, sometimes the only social security within the community.
-It is out of love and care for the future of their daughters that this rite of passage is perpetuated.
-The socializing process which moulds the attitudes of girls and women prepares them to accept pain and suffering as an inevitable part of women's life, and as an obligation to be observed for acceptance by their respective societies, giving ethnic and gender identity.
-Women living with FGM/C can suffer its consequences throughout their lives and it is a violation of human rights.
+It is out of love and care for the future of their daughters that this practice is perpetuated.
+The socializing process which moulds the attitudes of girls and women prepares them to accept pain and suffering as an inevitable part of women's life, and as an obligation to be observed for acceptance by their respective societies, bringing ethnic and gender identity.